ParkvilleData/MetaGenePipe/docs/installation.rst

 Java
 ======

-Ensure you have Java installed.
+Ensure you have Java installed (at least version 1.8 or higher).
 If not, follow the instructions for the relevant operating system here: https://www.java.com/en/download/help/download_options.html

 If running on Spartan (the University of Melbourne HPC cluster), Java is already installed.
 To load Java, you can use: